Rob Zombie Premieres ‘3 From Hell’ Teaser-Trailer

-The Devil’s Rejects sits alongside Evil Dead 2 as one of the most beloved horror sequels of all time.
-In 2005 Rob Zombie followed up his 2003 cult-classic House Of 1000 Corpses with a film that few people forsaw being the next horror classic.
+In 2005, Rob Zombie followed up his 2003 cult-classic House Of 1000 Corpses with a film that few people forsaw being the next horror classic.

 The Devil’s Rejects was a complete tonal shift from its predecessor, trading neon lights, rich color, and over-the-top violence, for earth tones, gritty texture, hyper-realistic brutality, and a classic rock soundtrack to rival that of Dazed and Confused.